About

 Interest on loans is the principal source of revenue for most banks, making their various lending departments critical to their success.
 The commercial lending department loans money to companies to start or expand a business or to purchase inventory and capital equipment.
 The consumer lending department handles student loans, credit cards, and loans for home improvements, debt consolidation, and automobile purchases.
 Finally, the mortgage lending department loans money to individuals and businesses to purchase real estate.

-The money to lend comes primarily from deposits in checking and savings accounts, certificates of deposit, money market accounts, and other deposit accounts that consumers and businesses set up with the bank.
-These deposits often earn interest for the owner, and accounts that offer checking provide an easy method for making payments safely without using cash.
-Deposits in many banks are insured by the Federal Deposit Insurance Corporation, which ensures that depositors will get their money back, up to a stated limit, if a bank should fail.
+The money banks lend comes primarily from consumer and business deposits in checking, money market, and savings accounts and certificates of deposit.
+These deposits often earn interest for their owners, and provide owners with payment methods, such as online bill payments, checks, and wire transfers.
+Deposits in many banks are insured and regulated by a US Government agency, the Federal Deposit Insurance Corporation (FDIC), which guarantees that depositors will get their money back, up to a stated limit, if a bank should fail.
+Deposits in savings and loan associations and credit unions are insured and regulated by other US government agencies.

 Technology is having a major impact on the banking industry.
-For example, many routine bank services that once required a teller, such as making a withdrawal or deposit, are now available through ATMs that allow people to access their accounts 24 hours a day.
-Also, direct deposit allows companies and governments to electronically transfer payments into various accounts.
-Further, debit cards, which may also used as ATM cards, instantaneously deduct money from an account when the card is swiped across a machine at a store's cash register.
-Electronic banking by phone or computer allows customers to pay bills and transfer money from one account to another.
-Through these channels, bank customers can also access information such as account balances and statement history.
-Some banks have begun offering online account aggregation, which makes available in one place detailed and up-to date information on a customer's accounts held at various institutions.
+For example, many routine bank services that once required a teller, such as making a withdrawal or deposit, are now more routinely handled through ATMs that allow people to access their accounts 24 hours a day.
+Also, direct deposit allows companies and governments to electronically transfer payments into various accounts, changing the speed of transactions.
+And, of course, many banks have integrated banking services online so transactions can be made anywhere, anytime.

 Advancements in technology have also led to improvements in the ways in which banks process information.
-Use of check imaging, which allows banks to store photographed checks on the computer, is one such example that has been implemented by some banks.
+Use of check imaging, which allows banks to store photographed checks on the computer, is one such example that has been implemented by many banks.
 Other types of technology have greatly impacted the lending side of banking.
-For example, the availability and growing use of credit scoring software allows loans to be approved in minutes, rather than days, making lending departments more efficient.
+For example, credit scoring software allows loans to be approved in minutes, rather than days, making lending departments more efficient.

-Other fundamental changes are occurring in the industry as banks diversify their services to become more competitive.
-Many banks now offer their customers financial planning and asset management services, as well as brokerage and insurance services, often through a subsidiary or third party.
-Others are beginning to provide investment banking services that help companies and governments raise money through the issuance of stocks and bonds, also usually through a subsidiary.
-As banks respond to deregulation and as competition in this sector grows, the nature of the banking industry will continue to undergo significant change.
+The financial crisis accelerated an ongoing fundamental change in the banking industry as banks diversify their services to become more competitive.
+The financial crisis has allowed stronger banks to buy other banks and companies that provide other financial services at lower prices than before the crisis.
+Some other financial services that many banks offer their customers include: financial planning and asset management services, brokerage services, and insurance services.
+Banks purchase companies that offer these services and still offer them through a subsidiary or a third party.
+The financial crisis also helped commercial banks increase their share of the investment banking industry.
+Investment banks help companies and governments raise money through the issuance of stocks and bonds.
+As banks respond to regulatory changes and other changes driven by the financial crisis, the nature of the banking industry will continue to undergo significant change.

 Working Environment